ethosdev/ethosdev.github.io/_posts/2020-05-04-free-staking-on-ethereum.md

 Here's three secrets you should know about Ethereum staking and what to do about them.

-You'll want to know about free staking, but more important is doing it with Distributed Validator Technology (DVT) to help maintain network security.
+You'll want to know about free staking, but more important is staking with Distributed Validator Technology (DVT) to help maintain network security.

 ## **Secret #3: You should demand free staking**

 You need to know that free staking is possible.

+Althought most staking companies pools charge fees starting at 10%,

 As [reported last month](https://www.theblockcrypto.com/linked/60916/coinbase-custody-is-the-biggest-tezos-staking-service-despite-charging-higher-fees):